NCAR/CICE/doc/source/users_guide/ice_troubleshoot.rst

 This error is written from **ice\_therm\_vertical.F90** when the ice model temperature iteration is not converging in the thermodynamics.
-This is usually a problem with the forcing, but sometimes can be indicative of a timestep problem in the ice.
+This is usually a problem with the forcing from the atmosphere or ocean, but sometimes can be indicative of a timestep problem in the ice.
+Check the forcing files at point i,j first.

 ::